Jon Wertheim

 Jon Wertheim: Biography at a Glance

-• Using colorful anecdotes and storytelling, he highlights biases and processes that impact vital business decisions in any field.
+• Using colorful anecdotes and storytelling, Jon highlights biases and processes that impact vital business decisions and explores the future of sports through the lens of geopolitics and the economy.

 Biography